Salivary Glands Long Essays

 Answer:

-• It is the most common tumour
+• Pleomorphic Adenoma Of The Palate is the most common tumor

-• The majority found in the parotid, then in the submandibular, sub-lingual, and minor salivary gland
+• The majority found in the parotid, then in the submandibular, sublingual, and minor salivary gland

 • Because of the tightly bound nature of the hard palate, it is immovable